makersacademy/chitter-challenge/README.md

   - Using `Postgres`, you can see all scripts used within `db/migrations`
 - Create a new Test database
 - ADD `.env` to `.gitignore`
+- Setup DB classes
+  - Create a spec file and test for connection
+  - Create a class to make and hold connection
+  - Create a helper file to auto connect in spec_helper and app.rb on load

 ---